dabockster/Learning-Obj-C/README.md

 [The guide can be found here.](http://www.binpress.com/tutorial/learn-objectivec-in-24-days/38)

 All code is organized by the sequence of what is presented in the guide.
+Note that there are multiple "days" in the guide linked above, which this repo does not reflect.

 Licensed under MIT License